 Known as the city of dragons, Ljubljana is gaining in popularity amongst travellers.
 With cheap flights to the Slovenian capital tourism is expected to continue to grow with visitors from all around the world realising what this relatively young country has to offer.
 Both for those seeking a short city break or backpackers exploring the newer capitals of Europe Ljubljana is on the rise.

-In Slovenia!!
-Bordered by Croatia, Austria, Hungary and Italy, Slovenia, with a population of just over 2 million is one of the youngest countries in Europe.
+Ljubljana is the capital of Slovenia which is bordered by Croatia, Austria, Hungary and Italy.
+Slovenia, with a population of just over 2 million is one of the youngest countries in Europe.
 It gained independence in 1991 following the collapse of the Yugoslav federation.
-The capital is Ljubljana with a population of approximately 270,000.
 Slovenia joined the European Union in 2004 and the currency is the Euro.
-The dragon is the city emblem of Ljubljana which I think is amazing!!!
-The home perhaps of Daenerys Targaryen!!
+The dragon is the city emblem of Ljubljana.

 There are loads of restaurants and bars so you really are spoilt for choice.
 We ate at Pop’s Place which, if you like burgers or ribs, I highly recommend!
 They also had a fantastic array of craft beers to choose from.
 The service was excellent everywhere we ate/drank.
 We also ate at The Wok for some fast food noodles – the food was made to order, was delicious and not expensive.

 The tourist advice is also based in the Old Town and is on the left after you cross the Tromostovje or Triple Bridge.

 THE TRIPLE BRIDGE – TROMOSTOVJE

 Well I have never seen anything like this bridge.
 It is absolutely fantastic and you can cross a different bridge each time.
 The name does give it away so yes ‘the’ bridge consists of 3 bridges!